-Talk to your doctor to find out if there are generic or less-expensive brand-name drugs that would work just as well as the ones you're taking now.
+There may be generic or less-expensive brand-name drugs that would work just as well as the ones you're taking now.
+Talk to your doctor to find out if these are an option for you.
 You might also be able to save money by using mail-order pharmacies.
-Find health & drug plans .
+Find health & drug plans.

 2. Choose a plan that offers additional coverage during the gap.

 There are plans that offer additional coverage during the coverage gap (Medicare prescription drug coverage), like for generic drugs.
 However, plans with additional gap coverage may charge a higher monthly premium.
 Check with the drug plan first to see if your drugs would be covered during the gap.
 Find health & drug plans.

 4. State Pharmaceutical Assistance Programs.